 How Much Life Insurance Do You Really Need?

 Not sure how much life insurance is enough?
 This quick guide breaks it down step-by-step, so you can confidently protect your family without guessing or overpaying.
+Below is a simple calculator tool I created to help you figure out what you need.

 Okay, if you read my blog post detailing the differences between Whole Life and Term Insurance, you know the types of policies.